Just Another Blonde

 Just Another Blonde (also known as The Girl From Coney Island) is a 1926 American silent romantic comedy/adventure film distributed by First National Pictures.
 Based on the short story "Even Stephen" by Gerald Beaumont, the film was directed by Alfred Santell and stars Dorothy Mackaill, Jack Mulhall, and Louise Brooks.

+Just Another Blonde was shot in part on location at Coney Island's original Luna Park, with characters in the film, such as Blackie played by Louise Brooks, playing a shooting gallery attendant.